codewithsaidul/Book-Vibe-CodeWithSaidul/README.md

    2. Scatter Plot: The website may also utilize a scatter plot, where each point represents a book, with the x-axis denoting the book name and the y-axis denoting the total pages.
 Users can hover over each point to view additional details such as the book name and total pages.

-   3. Interactive Features: The visual representation may include interactive features such as zooming, panning, or  filtering, allowing users to focus on specific subsets of books or explore details by hovering over data points.

-   4. Customization Options: Users can customize the visual representation by adjusting parameters such as the color scheme, axis labels, and data aggregation methods, tailoring the visualization to their preferences and requirements.